KunalLabs/Readme./README.md

 - 🚀 Tech stack includes **JavaScript, React, Node.js, Python, SQL**
 - 🎨 Actively learning and creating with **Blender** for 3D animation
 - 🐧 Comfortable working in **Linux environments**
-- 🤝 Always open to collaborating on **startups, Web3 ideas, or open-source projects**
+- 🤝 Always open to collaborating on **startups, or open-source projects**

 ---